jd2381/Hello-World-GitHub/README.md

 # Hello-World-GitHub
-The hello world tutorial for GitHub online.
+This is Ethan and Jane's super awesome tutorial for GitHub online.
 Presented to Quest Lab 3/10/2022.